+This Layers of the Earth Craft is great for hands-on learning projects.
 Many children are visual learners and the use of models is a great way to introduce important information.
-Use this fun model of the earths layers to learn all about the different components of our wonderful world!
+Use this fun 3D model to learn all about the earths layers.

 Break Your Own Geode